Search Engine Optimization [Learn SEO]

 Dofollow - a link that does boost the linked page rank.

-SERP - Search Engine Results Page
+SERP - Search Engine Results Page.

 XML Sitemap - a sitemap lists all the URLs for a site allowing search engines to crawl your website comfortably.

-SEO is a process of ensuring high rankings for specific keywords.
+Search engine optimization is a process of ensuring high rankings for specific keywords.
 Although Google is the most popular search engine, it is not the only one.
 There's also Bing, Yahoo, Baidu and AOL, but most traffic still comes from Google.

 SUBMIT YOUR WEBSITE TO GOOGLE

 First things first, you should submit your website to Google through its Search Console.
 According to Google, "these tools and reports help measure your site's search traffic and performance, fix issues and make your site shine in Google Search results."

 Of course, Google will discover your website even if you do not submit its URL, but it will take more time.
 Since every search engine crawls the internet to index pages, submitting your site will speed things up.